syazarilasyraf/syazarilasyraf.com/_bookmarks/edit-lousy-writing.md

 ---
-title: How To Edit Your Own Lousy Writing – The Stinging Fly
+title: How To Edit Your Own Lousy Writing
 layout: bookmark
 tags:
   - Self